SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/abnormal-security-source.md

 ## States

 The Abnormal Security source is a security platform that provides AI-based email security.
-When you create a Abnormal Security source, it goes through the following stages.
+When you create an Abnormal Security source, it goes through the following stages.
 1. **Pending**.
 Once the Source is submitted, it is validated, stored, and placed in a **Pending** state.
 1. **Started**.
 A collection task is created on the Hosted Collector.
 1. **Initialized**.
 The task configuration is complete in Sumo Logic.